 Stem - Erect, to 1.2 m, moderatly to densely short-hairy, not hollow.

-Leaves - Mostly opposite, +/- sessile, often twisted to appear erect.
+Leaves - Mostly opposite, simple, sessile or sometimes with a poorly differentiated petiole, often twisted to appear erect.
 Blades to 8 cm, oblanceolate to elliptic, tapered at base, blunt at tip, margins irregularly toothed, surfaces short-hairy and gland dotted.
 Lateral veins branching from midvein 2-12 mm from base of leaf.
 Axillary fascicles sometimes present at some nodes.

 Inflorescence - Terminal panicles, +/- flat-topped.